darwin-op/darwin-ach-simple-demo-ros2-python/README.md

 ```

 2. Print IMU Gryo Values
-Each of the values are a float
+Each of the values are a float.
+Units: rad/s
 ```
 print("IMU: Gyro = ",end='')
 print(dar.imu_gyro_x, end='')